Fairfield Osborn Preserve, Vertebrate Biology

 Today, I took my Vertebrate Biology students up to the university’s Fairfield Osborn Preserve to survey part of the preserve’s network of coverboards, and to explore the creek with SSU alumna Julie Wittmann, who is now the Community Naturalist Program Coordinator for the preserve.
 The coverboards weren’t particularly productive, but by the end of our visit, I don’t think anyone left disappointed.

-Sears Point Trail
+Sears Point Trail, Restoration Ecology

 March 28, 2022